MiSTer-devel/MkDocs_MiSTer/docs/basics/bluetooth.md

 ## How to pair your Bluetooth controller or Keyboard

 This is the easy part.
-Simply press the ++f11++ key on a keyboard that is already connected to the MiSTer and the pairing menu will pop up.
+Simply press the ++f11++ key on a keyboard that is already connected to the MiSTer and the pairing prompt will pop up.
+Alternatively, if you have a Digital IO or Analog IO addon board, then you can press and hold the OSD button to bring up the same bluetooth pairing prompt.
 Put your controller into pairing mode and wait.
 The MiSTer should find it momentarily and connect to it.
 You may need to define your inputs for this new controller, even if it's been plugged directly into the MiSTer before as it is seen as a different controller over bluetooth.